Saurabh9308/Assignment_Edulevel/README.md

 ---

 **Note**: This is an educational project.
 Ensure you comply with API usage policies and copyright laws when processing PDF content.

+This architecture provides a robust foundation for the AI Tutor while maintaining simplicity for educational purposes and easy local development.